Explore a range of accessible practices that invite an embodied understanding of how yoga can support healing from distress and trauma.

 The research is done for you.
 All you need to do is roll out a yoga mat, and learn through direct experience what embodied healing feels like.

-This course has been offered in person for many years in Australia, with deeply positive responses from participants.
+These classes have been offered in person for many years in Australia, with deeply positive responses from participants.
 It is now available online, so you can engage with these principles and practices wherever you are, in a way that feels supportive and personal to you.

 "So well facilitated.
 The style of teaching was clear, constructive, & sensitive, as well as being open and embracing.
 Sarah's use of diverse references and speaking from experience, as well as the reflection at the beginning of each week made the course in depth and very experiential.
 I would say it's helpful for anyone."